5

 If your home has electric heat, the Maryland Office of People’s Counsel recommends you select MEAP and EUSP on the home energy assistance application.

 EUSP pays a portion of your current electric bill.
 You're also placed on a budget billing plan with your electric company to help spread out the cost of your bills evenly throughout the year.
-That way you can avoid bill increases during the cold winter months or heat of the summer.
+That way, you can avoid bill increases during the cold winter months or the heat of the summer.

 Gas Arrerage Retirement Assistance